DataDog/integrations-extras/bind9/README.md

      category <example-category> { <example_channel>; };
     }
     ```
     **NOTE**: Recommended value for `print-time` is `iso8601-utc` because datadog expects all logs to be in the UTC time zone by default.
-If the timezone of your Bind 9 logs is not UTC please make sure to follow [these](#timezone-steps) steps.
-Also, check the categories defined by Bind 9 [here][16].
+If the timezone of your Bind 9 logs is not UTC please make sure to follow [the steps for using a different time zone](#timezone-steps).
+Also, [check the categories defined by Bind 9][16].

     Example logging channel:
     ```